FNScence/CSAFAP-config-package/README.md

 ![follow-recoil](https://github.com/user-attachments/assets/1e25788b-5c92-4fdd-bab3-ed6af9edf78c)
 ↑ Better Follow-Recoil mode - shows spray-pattern indicated by a green dot when spraying

-## Known Issues
-- **Fix: cfg rejected by game bug**
-  Launch your personal autoexec config using the launch option `+exec cfgname` and at the bottom of that config use `exec csafap/main`.
-  Also don't exec the configs while already on a server.
-Run them from the main menu (or, as explained above, on game launch) instead.

 ## Installation
 - **Step 1:**